maximzhemerenko/TapCard/README.md

 nfcCardReader.disableDispatch();
 ```

 Done!
-You got card object contains all data read (Aid, card number, expiration date, card type, transactions history)
+You got a card object, that contains all read data (Aid, card number, expiration date, card type, transactions history)

 ## Download
-Library not published yet.
+Library is not published yet.
 But you can use it from JitPack!

 Step 1.
 Add the JitPack repository to your build file
 ```groovy